Canardoux/flutter_sound/README.md

 ## Default uri path
-When uri path is not set during the `function call` in `startRecorder` or `startPlayer`, they are saved in below path depending on the platform.
+When uri path is not set during the `function call` in `startRecorder` or `startPlayer`, they are saved in a temporary directory depending on the platform.
-+ Default path for android
-  * `Library/Caches/sound.aac`.
-+ Default path for ios
-  * `sound.aac`.

 ## Codec compatibility